IDMNYU/audiolab/docs/synths.md

 #### Variable Q Voltage Controlled Filter #1

+The **Variable Q Voltage Controlled Filter (or VCFQ)**, sometimes referred to as the **Variable Resonance Filter**, is a 12dB/octave 2-pole state-variable filter that features low-pass, high-bass, band-pass, and band-reject outputs, voltage control over frequency and Q (resonance) of the filter, and multiple inputs, include one with automatic gain control and a trigger input that generates an impulse into the filter.
+The VCFQ is an **extended range** design, with a switch that allows it to filter sub-audio control voltage signals.

 <img src = "./img/serge824_1_7.png" width="20%" title="Variable Q VCF" alt="Variable Q VCF">

+1. Bandpass filter output (AC OUTPUT)
+2. High-pass filter output (AC OUTPUT)
+3. Notch (band-reject) filter output (AC OUTPUT)
+4. Low-pass filter output (AC OUTPUT)
+5. Filter input (AC INPUT)
+6. Filter input with automatic gain control (AC INPUT)
+7. Pulse input to "ring" the filter - output will be the impulse response (Trigger INPUT)
+8. High/Low switch to choose the range of the filter between audio ("HIGH") and sub-audio ("LOW") frequencies
+9. 1-volt-per-octave CV input to control the filter frequency (sums with *11* x *13* and *15*) (DC INPUT)
+10. Voltage control input for the filter's Q (summed with *12*) (DC INPUT)
+11. VC input for linear control of the filter frequency (scaled by *13* and sums with *9* and *15*)
+12. Knob to set the base Q of the filter
+13. Scaling knob for *11*
+14. Gain control knob for the filter
+15. Knob to set the base frequency of the filter

+*Notes:*
+- the VCFQ can self-oscillate by patching the band-pass output *1* into the input *5*.
+As you increase the Q, the band-pass output will approach a sine wave.
+The various outputs of the filter will be 90 degrees out of phase with one another.
+- the trigger input *7* can be used to generate filtered percussion straight from a clock source.
+- the LOW (extended range) mode of the filter allows you to modify control voltage to get filter-like characterists, e.g. ringing cause by high resonance in the filter.
+- the Serge fans site has an explanation of [how to use two VCFQs](http://www.serge-fans.com/wiz_filt.htm) in series as a Moog-style 4-pole filter.

 #### Stereo Mixer